 Franklin did however bemoan the fact that his proceeds from the sale of a $10 single was severely reduced after the record company took their $4, the record shop deducted their $2, and he had to share the rest with Brooks and Peiken, and worst of all, Carlton & United Breweries didn’t even sling him a slab or two of VB after all the free plugs he had given to their product in the song.

 Franklin toured with the cerebral-palsy afflicted comic Steady Eddy in 2001 on the live show imaginatively-titled Guess Who’s Pissed, and also released a follow-up single entitled Mullet Head, which was a parody of the Radiators song Gimme Head, but it failed to chart.
-In 2006 he released a collection of his stand-up routines and parodic songs in a DVD entitled Let Bogans Be Bogans, but by then the one joke that was Chris Franklin’s comic repertoire was showing signs of tiring and failing to resonant with a broader audience.
+In 2006 he released a collection of his stand-up routines and parodic songs in a DVD entitled Let Bogans Be Bogans, but by then the one joke that was Chris Franklin’s comic repertoire was showing signs of tiring and failing to resonate with a broader audience.